Technological-Singularity/Star-Valor---Minifix/README.md

 - [ ] Modifies save games: **No**
 - [ ] Requires additional mods: **No**

+Reliable Explosions
+---
+* Explosions check for detection more often, which should prevent particularly speedy ships from avoiding damage

+Reordered Damage
+---
+* Damage is applied at the end of a frame, rather than during the physics or main update phases
+* Consequences: Bumping into collectible objects will no longer deal damage before collecting them.
+Instead, they will be collected, and the damage that would be dealt will be ignored.

 Junk Diver
 ---
 * Junk destruction calculations tweaked - destroying one junk many times is now just as effective as destroying a big pile all at once